Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Required |

-Description | Specify the maximum memory in megabytes to be used by Kafkorama |
+Description | Specifies the maximum memory (in megabytes) to be used |

 Default value | No default value |